 King County's Health Through Housing Initiative in Kirkland

-King County's Health Through Housing Initiative establishes partnerships with local jurisdictions County-wide to create 1,600 permanent supporting housing units for people experiencing chronic homelessness by the end of 2022.
+King County's Health Through Housing Initiative establishes partnerships with local jurisdictions County-wide to create 1,600 permanent supporting housing units for people experiencing chronic homelessness.
 The Initiative consists of King County purchasing hotels or similar facilities, and each site includes 24/7 staffing that offers case management, employment counseling, and medical/behavioral healthcare.
 This Initiative aims to support residents who are not supported through other housing program models.

 Receive updates on Health Through Housing in Kirkland